At Repromed we are proud of our clinical pregnancy and live birth success rates.

 Understanding Success Rates

-We believe in representing a true snapshot of our success rates, so Preimplantation Genetic Screening (PGS) and Donor recipients who may favourably skew results have been excluded and/or shown separately.
+We believe in representing a true snapshot of our success rates, so Preimplantation Genetic Testing (PGT) and donor recipients who may favourably skew results have been excluded.
 Our rates are also updated on a regular basis, ensuring you have accurate and transparent information on hand when deciding which fertility clinic will assist you in achieving your dream of having a baby.

 Also note that not every cycle will result in an egg collection, an embryo transfer or embryo to freeze.